kevingostomski/bootstrap-nice-select/jekyll/sites/examples/options/tags.markdown

 layout: "examples"
 permalink: "examples/options/tags"
 selected: "Tags"
-description: "Example how to set the 'Tags' option of Bootstrap-Nice-Select - Gives an overview how to implement the option and how it looks like"
+description: "Example how to set the 'tags' option of Bootstrap-Nice-Select - Gives an overview how to implement the option and how it looks like"
 title: "Examples [Options - Tags]"
 ---